ietf-teep/architecture/draft-ietf-teep-architecture.md

 the root certificate.
 Such validation includes checking for certificate revocation.

+If a TAM certificate chain validation fails, the TAM might be rejected by a TEEP Agent.
+To address this, some certificate chain update mechanism is expected from TAM operators, so that the TAM can get a new certificate chain that can be validated by a TEEP Agent.
+In addition, the Trust Anchor in the TEEP Agent's Trust Anchor Store may need to be updated.
+To address this, some TEE Trust Anchor update mechanism is expected from device OEMs.

 Similarly,
 a root CA for TEE certificates might get compromised or its certificate might expire, or a Trust Anchor other than a root CA certificate may also expire or